hackclub/jams/jams/batches/sparkletilt-pcb/part-2/en-US.md

 ![](https://cloud-r3x168b9x-hack-club-bot.vercel.app/606.webp)

 Then, in Design Rules > Pre-defined Sizes, specify how wide you want your traces, vias, and differential pairs will be.
 KiCAD will let you pick between the options here when designing your board.
-We will set a track width of 0.3mm for signal traces, 0.5mm for power traces, and 0.7mm diameter vias with a 0.3mm hole.
+We will set a track width of 0.3mm for signal traces, 0.5mm for power traces, and 0.7mm diameter vias with a 0.3mm hole[^6].

 Then, press OK to save and exit board setup.

+[^6]: These sizes are just arbritary sane defaults.
+The point I'm illustrating is that your power traces should be big to reduce their resistance, and signal traces can be smaller.
+Things get more complicated if you're doing AC power, RF or audio signals, but that's way beyond the scope of this jam (and my knowlege :)).

 ### Set Up Components